WICG/attribution-reporting-api/app_to_web.md

 In Android 11+, there are <code>[VerifiedInputEvents](https://developer.android.com/reference/android/view/VerifiedInputEvent)</code> which are verified by the system.
 Normal <code>[InputEvents](https://developer.android.com/reference/android/view/InputEvent)</code> can be verified by the system by calling <code>[InputManager.verifyInputEvent(InputEvent)](https://developer.android.com/reference/android/hardware/input/InputManager#verifyInputEvent(android.view.InputEvent))</code>.

-The browser can verify clicks by having an API surface that receives parceled InputEvents in the view intent, and subsequently calling `InputManager.verifyInputEvent(InputEvent)`.
+The browser can verify clicks by having an API surface that receives parceled InputEvents in the view Intent, and subsequently calling `InputManager.verifyInputEvent(InputEvent)`.
 This design allows the API to be backward compatible, and verify events on a best-effort basis.

 **Note: It is a non-goal to attempt to verify clicks from a compromised system.**